bring2lite/bring2lite/README.md

 - [ ] Fix a bug that sometimes do not add the SQLite schema to the top of a outputfile
 - [ ] Fix a bug which adds a line of # after each outputline
 - [ ] Optimize parsing algorithm to process multiple freeblocks in a row
+- [ ] The name of a created file is off by one